allyjarjour/whats-new/README.md

 ### Abstract

-This application was built with `create-react-app`.
 I was tasked with creating a news app that allows users to choose a topic to browse relevant articles.
 Users can also search articles based on keywords in the title.
 I tested the app with Jest and the React Testing Library to ensure proper functionality.

+### Technologies Used
+- React
+- Javascript
+- HTML
+- CSS

 ### Set Up